andrewmkhoury/qr-scanner/BUILD.md

 To update the app:

 1. Make your changes to the Swift source files
-2. Run `./simple_build.sh` to rebuild the executable
-3. Run `./package_dmg.sh` to create a new app bundle and DMG
+2. Run `./build.sh` to rebuild the app and create a new DMG